fga401/AutoTableTurf/README.md

 prerequisite:

 - Python >= 3.9.0
 - Bluetooth adapter.
+Tested on
+  - Windows Subsystem for Linux with a motherboard built-in bluetooth device.
-Tested on Raspberry 4B.
+  - Raspberry 4B.
 - Capture card.
 Tested on Razer Ripsaw HD.

 > Note: all parameters about image recognition are based on Razer Ripsaw HD.
 It may need to finetune for other devices.